-Welcome to SWK4701 Practicum 1 at the Factor-Inwentash Faculty of Social Work!
+Welcome to Summer Practicum at the Factor-Inwentash Faculty of Social Work!

-SWK4701 Practicum 1 is a course that provides MSW students the opportunity to integrate theory with practice, with education and evaluation from field instructors.
+SWK4701 and SWK4702 are courses where field instructors provide MSW students with the opportunity to integrate theory with practice through education and evaluation.

-This Practicum Guidebook is meant to accompany students and field instructors during the practicum.
+This Practicum Guidebook is meant to accompany students and field instructors during their practicum.
 It includes a suggested practicum model (Bogo, 2010) that can be used as a visual aid for conceptualizing the stages of the practicum.
 It also includes a milestones section.
 Using a week-by-week format, it suggests the milestones that should be completed at each stage of the practicum.
+A timesheet is provided by the Practicum Office to facilitate the progress of student activities as well as supervision with the field instructor.
+The Guidebook timelines follow an 18-week practicum but allow flexibility in spring/summer.

-Integrated within the milestones are examples of positive statements derived from the Practice-Based Evaluation (PBE) Tool (Regehr, Bogo, & Regehr, 2011), which both students and field instructors complete at the mid- and final-points of the practicum.
+Integrated within the milestones are direct examples of positive statements derived from the Practice-Based Evaluation (PBE) Tool (Regehr, Bogo, & Regehr, 2011), which both students and field instructors complete at the mid- and final-points of the practicum.
 We acknowledge the varied experiences that students bring to the practicum and therefore value the distinct nature of their continuous professional growth.
 These statements function as benchmarks for students to foster self-reflection throughout their practicum.

-Principles of Equity, Diversity and Inclusion (EDI) are integrated throughout the Guidebook.
+Principles of Equity, Diversity, Indigeneity, Inclusion, Accessibility (EDIIA) are integrated throughout the Guidebook.
 This Guidebook also contains links to required forms, documents, important resources, and Practicum Office contact information.
 We hope you find it helpful.

-- The Practicum Office Team
+The Practicum Office Team